Frequently asked questions

 If we can assist you without contacting the ATO or the TPB, we will do so.
 However, we may need to contact the ATO or the TPB to obtain more information regarding your complaint and to determine how we can best assist you.
 We will keep you updated regarding our progress.

-If you do not hear from us, please contact 1300 44 88 29 and quote your lodgement number and one of our advisers will be able to assist you.
+If you do not hear from us, please contact 1300 44 88 29 Monday to Friday between 9am and 4pm Sydney time, and quote your complaint lodgement number with us and one of our advisors will be able to assist you.

 The IGT can help you to address complaints about administrative actions (or inaction) of the ATO or the TPB.
 ‘Administrative action’ is a broad term.
 It generally covers the fairness and reasonableness of the ATO and TPB’s approach in dealings or interactions with you.